Rwanda Gorilla Trekking Tours at Volcanoes National Park

 Visiting Gorillas in Rwanda at Volcanoes National Park

 Rwanda Gorilla Trekking at the Volcanoes National Park is the major tourism activity done at this park.
 Book a Rwanda gorilla permit and be able to access the park for a life time gorilla safari adventure in the wild.
 Gorilla Trekking is the major activity and attracts thousands of visitors to the country throughout the year.
 It is always advisable to secure a permit some months in before the trekking dates for proper trip planning.
 We are always available to make all the necessary arrangements for buying a permit plus organizing the entire tour.
-Over 100 permits are available each day for visitors.
+About 80 Rwanda gorilla permits are available each day for visitors.
 Revenues from gorilla tourism are partly used by the government in the conservation efforts of the mountain gorillas plus helping communities around the park.

-Gorillas in are grouped into families which are visited by a limited number of 8 tourists per day.
 At Gorilla Trekking Services, we help you book a permit for your preferred travel dates.
 Gorilla safaris in Rwanda offer you a memorable adventure experience in Africa.
 With our years of experience in organizing gorilla safaris, we offer unmatched services that give a feel of pleasure attained from visiting the rare endangered primates.
 We opportunely wait to have you on the best gorilla tours during your African holiday trip.
 Choose from any of the following gorilla trekking safaris in Rwanda.

 Rwanda Gorilla Tours